ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 Emitted when the player checks a location.
 The fields have the following meaning:
 - `id`: the Archipelago location ID
 - `name`: the user-facing location name
-- `pos`: a list of the form `[mapname, x, y, z]`, containing the *original* coordinates of the location (not wherever the check was when the player picked it up); optional
 - `keys`: a list of key names held by the player; optional
 - `region`: the name of the check's enclosing region; optional
 - `unreachable`: a boolean; optional

 In multiworld play, only `id` is used; the rest are stored for use in the tuning file.

-Since the `id` is not stable across versions, `pos` and `name` are used to identify locations in the tuning file, with `pos` preferred as it can only change if the level is rescanned, while `name` can change more freely.
-Older tuning files use `name` alone, and locations with no defined coordinates (e.g. the level exit) continue to use `name` and omit `pos`.

 `keys` lists all prerequisites in the format described in [regions.md](./regions.md#extended-keylist-format).
 In normal play this is just a list of all keys held by the player, but can be